-Preterm Birth clinical trials at UC Health
+Preterm Birth clinical trials at University of California Health

-2 in progress, 1 open to new patients
+2 in progress, 1 open to eligible people

 open to eligible females ages 15 years and up

-Sorry, in progress, not accepting new patients
+Sorry, not yet accepting patients

 at UC Davis